jtzero/powaline/doc/CODING_NOTES.md

-should be true
+should be true:

-ALL CAPS NAMESPACED: global, namespaced and put into parent shell ALL CAPS: global const
+* ALL CAPS NAMESPACED: global, namespaced and put into parent shell
+* ALL CAPS: global const
-ALL CAPS _SEGMENT: not a constant, just a the body of the segment
+* ALL CAPS _SEGMENT: not a constant, just a the body of the segment
-PascalCase: state variable
+* PascalCase: state variable
-snake_case: local
+* snake_case: local

 if stmnts are woefully inconsistent